No Mercy (1999): Aftermath

 The Terri Invitational Tournament, and the tag team ladder match between The New Brood (later known as The Hardy Boyz), and Edge, and Christian elevated both teams.
 According to Matt Hardy, the match elevated them from "WWF wrestlers to WWF Superstars".
 Both teams received standing ovations the night of the match, as well as the following night on Raw is War.
 It also led to WWE utilizing ladder matches more frequently.
 The two teams would keep feuding off, and on over tag team titles for most of the next two years in a three-way feud also involving The Dudley Boyz, during which the WWF created the Tables, ladders, and chairs match.

 After No Mercy, Jeff Jarrett left the World Wrestling Federation (WWF) and showed up on WCW Monday Nitro the next evening.
 Miss Kitty began accompanying Chyna to the ring for her matches.
 Kitty also began dressing like Chyna, including wearing a black wig, and became known as "Chynette".
 Chyna then began a rivalry with Chris Jericho over the championship.
 Chyna defeated Jericho at the subsequent pay-per-view Survivor Series in November to retain the title.
 Jarrett would ultimately be fired by Vince McMahon in 2001 when WWF acquired the assets of WCW.

 Triple H held the WWF Championship until Survivor Series in November when he lost it to The Big Show in a Triple Threat match that also involved The Rock.
-Meanwhile, Stone Cold Steve Austin was written out of WWF storylines so he could have neck surgery.
+Meanwhile, "Stone Cold" Steve Austin was written out of WWF storylines so he could have neck surgery.
 On-screen, his absence was attributed to being hit by a car.
-When he returned to television a year later, it was revealed that Rikishi had hit him with a car to allow The Rock to become champion.
-The Rock, however, did not win the championship until Backlash in April 2000.
-Later, though, it was revealed that the hit-and-run on Stone Cold Steve Austin was orchestrated by Triple H.
+When he returned to television a year later, it was revealed that Rikishi had hit him with a car to allow The Rock to become champion; however, The Rock did not win the championship until Backlash in April 2000.
+Later, it was revealed that the hit-and-run on Austin was orchestrated by Triple H.

 This U.S.-based No Mercy event established No Mercy as the annual October PPV for the promotion that was renamed to World Wrestling Entertainment (WWE) in 2002.
 The event continued to be held until 2008, as it was replaced by Hell in a Cell in 2009, which became the annual October PPV.
 No Mercy was reinstated in October 2016, but was moved up to September in 2017, after which, No Mercy was discontinued as following WrestleMania 34 in 2018, brand-exclusive PPVs were discontinued, resulting in the promotion reducing the amount of yearly PPVs produced.
 No Mercy would eventually be reinstated once again in 2023 for the NXT brand and is now positioned as an annual September livestreaming event; WWE has ceased airing NXT major events on traditional PPV from 2022.

 Bradshaw and Farooq began transitioning from the Acolytes to the "Acolyte Protection Agency" (APA), who liked to gamble at cards, get into barfights, and were available to hire for "protection".